 5. Be Systematic In Your Workflow

 It’s crucial you set yourself up with systems to manage your workflow, whether you use a blog calendar or other programs to help.
 Here are just a few that can help you with your blogging workflow:

 Asana is a task management tool that allows you to assign tasks and due dates, and it also allows you to schedule as far out as necessary to stay ahead with your blogging.

-In order to win over clients and expand your business, you need to develop a strategy for potential clients to find you online.
-There are many platforms to get your name out there, such as Facebook, Twitter, and Instagram.
-Social media is one of the fastest ways for your business to gain exposure, and you can use social sites to your advantage by using them as platforms to share your blog posts.
-Here are three ways to create a successful blog strategy that will help you book more clients.
+To win over clients and expand your business, you need to have a strategy in place for potential customers to find you online.
+Social media is one of the fastest ways for your business to get your brand out there and gain exposure.
+You need to use these social sites to your advantage by sharing blog posts relevant to your followers on each platform.
+Here are three ways to create a successful blog strategy to help you book more clients.

 1. Create Dynamic Content

-With a compelling and successful blog, it can become a more powerful tool than your website for booking clients.
+As you learn how to write a photography blog, your compelling and successful blog can become a more powerful tool for your photography websites to book clients.
 To create engaging content, include a narrative that goes along with the images.
 This helps potential clients understand the type of story you capture on the wedding day.
-While your website showcases your strongest images, your blog is a tool that allows you to expand on the specific events of the day that you found the most meaningful.
-The more engaging stories you share, the more clients will get to know you and feel connected to you and your images.
+While your website showcases your most striking and impressive images, your blog is a tool that allows you to expand on the specific events of the day that you found the most meaningful.
+The more engaging stories you share, the more clients will get to know you and feel connected to your photography style and brand.

 3. Plan It Out

 The best way to ensure regular blogging is to plan it out well.
 Research ideas, find out what your competitors are posting, note down your target keywords, and design all the blog photography topics to write about for a set period.